solana-labs/solana/docs/src/operations/setup-a-validator.md

     --limit-ledger-size
 ```

-Refer to `solana-validator --help` for more information on what each flag is
+Refer to `agave-validator --help` for more information on what each flag is
 doing in this script.
 Also refer to the section on
 [best practices for operating a validator](./best-practices/general.md).